188.8.131.52. IPTables Parameter Options

-RETURN) as well as extended options that are available through modules loaded by default with the Red Hat Enterprise Linux
+RETURN.Extended options are also available through modules loaded by default with the Red Hat Enterprise Linux

 REJECT, among others.
 Refer to the

--o — Sets the outgoing network interface for a rule and may only be used with OUTPUT and FORWARD chains in the
+-o— Sets the outgoing network interface for a rule.
+This option is only valid for the OUTPUT and FORWARD chains in the

-mangle tables.
-This parameter's options are the same as those of the incoming network interface parameter (
+mangletables.
+This parameter accepts the same options as the incoming network interface parameter (

--p — Sets the IP protocol for the rule, which can be either
+-p <protocol>— Sets the IP protocol affected by the rule.
+This can be either